 Lean business plans: This type of business plan, on the other hand, is a much more concise document.
 They can be as little as one-page long and can provide a quick introduction to the company and its plans to investors or other interested parties.
 Whilst serious investors will often expect to see a more expansive proposal before they part with their cash, a lean business plan can help pique their interest in your organization.

 How to Write a Business Plan

 The different parts of a business plan work to communicate the key necessities that financiers need to know about your organization before offering the investment.
 This will help you gain a better chance of securing capital to get your operation off the ground.

 When you write your business plan, you’ll need to focus on creating an informative yet convincing document.
 This will help you spark interest in your proposal.

-The text you draft should come across as well researched and authoritative.
+The text you draft should come across as well-researched and authoritative.
 It also should answer questions before they even arise in the mind of the potential investor and ideally be written in a clear and comprehensible way.

 Online pre-prepared business plan templates can help take a lot of the time and effort out of this task.
-These will help you take a lot of the complexity over structuring out of the process of drafting your document.
+These will help you take a lot of the complexity of structuring out of the process of drafting your document.